jtoikka/voxel-constructor/README.md

 Voxel constructor is a tool for building voxel-like models.
 The construction consists of utilizing building blocks ("voxels") for constructing the model.
 The blocks can be placed, rotated, and removed [planned: painting].

 ## Building
 Currently Linux and Mac OS X are supported via a Makefile.
 To build, run make in the project directory, and then run ./test. *Latest build has not been tested under Linux, and may require modifications to the Makefile*.
+Libraries may need to be manually built (in lib folder).

 ## Instructions
 * Adding blocks: From the left-side panel, select "Add".
 Now click on the model to add a block.